Viltrox 56mm f/1.4 STM Review

 |

-I am coming to the end of my field test of this Viltrox 56mm f/1.4 STM.
-Personally, I find it a very good prime lens for outdoor portrait photography for an APS-C body, considering its price.
-The image quality in the center is very good from full aperture and closing it down a bit will improve things.
-The AF is more than correct and the aperture ring in video is apparently very good to use.
+I am coming to the end of this field test of the Viltrox 56mm f/1.4 STM.
+Personally, I find it to be a very good prime lens for outdoor portrait photography on an APS-C camera, especially considering its price.
+Center sharpness is very good from full aperture, and stopping down a little improves the image further.
+The AF is more than decent, and the aperture ring should also be pleasant to use for video.

-It is even possible to consider the 23mm f/1.4 and 33mm f/1.4 pair which are, from what I’ve heard, equally qualitative and for a largely correct price.
-I may have the opportunity to test them, I’ll tell you more.
+You can also consider the 23mm f/1.4 and 33mm f/1.4 from the same series, which, from what I have heard, offer a similarly good level of quality at a very reasonable price.
+I may have the opportunity to test them, and I will tell you more if I do.

 See you soon for a new test!